mbta/screenplay/README.md

 This tool enables PIOs to upload urgent messages to the Outfront signs in and outside stations.

+## Prerequisites

+Screenplay requires Postgres.
+If you don't already have Postgres installed, and you're on a Mac, [Postgres.app](https://postgresapp.com/downloads.html) is an easy way to get started.
+However, any Postgres instance to which you can connect and in which you have sufficient privileges should work.

 ## Development

 To start your Phoenix server: